Alendronate sodium/colecalciferol and calcium carbonate

 FOSAMAX PLUS D-Cal is a combination medicine consisting of 4 once weekly tablets of FOSAMAX PLUS 70mg/140 micrograms (5600

-IU) together with 48 tablets of BoneCal®
+IU) together with 24 or 48 tablets of BoneCal®

 FOSAMAX PLUS D-Cal is used to treat osteoporosis and to provide additional vitamin D and additional calcium.

 Osteoporosis is caused by changes in the way bone is normally maintained.
 Vitamin D is an essential nutrient required for

 calcium absorption and healthy bones.
 Calcium is an essential mineral, necessary to maintain the bone structure in the body.

 Bone is living, growing tissue.
 Throughout life, our bodies are breaking down old bone and rebuilding new bone in a continuous

 cycle.
 Until our late 20s, while bones are still developing, we gain bone by building more than we lose.
 From then until about